What's Tax Loss Harvesting?

 The idea of tax loss harvesting is to purposely sell investments that have gone down in value so that you lose money.
 The reason?
 To save money on taxes!
 You might be wondering why you’d do that.
 After all, an investment that had decreased in value might rebound, but since you sold it—you’re going to miss out.
 It’s important to remember that tax-loss harvesting is a two-step process.
 The first step is to sell losing investments.
 The second step is to buy a similar investment.
 That second step makes it likely that if the market for the old investment goes back up, you’ll still reap the rewards with your new investment.

-Say hello to automated investing with tax loss harvesting, no account minimums and access to financial advisors you can rely on.
+Say hello to automated investing with no account minimums and access to financial advisors you can rely on.
 Get started investing in minutes by taking our risk-free survey and begin putting your money to work today.

 Tax loss harvesting example